 Amy L. Newmark.
 Ms. Newmark has been a member of the Board since the Company's formation in May 2016.
 She has more than 30 years of media and telecommunications industry and investment banking experience.
-Ms. Newmark has been the Publisher, Editor-in-Chief, and an author for CSS since April 2008 and has co-authored the publication of more than 150 books under the brand during her tenure.
+Ms. Newmark has been the Publisher, Editor-in-Chief, and an author for CSS since April 2008 and has co-authored the publication of more than 165 books under the brand during her tenure.
+Ms. Newmark also serves as our Senior Brand Advisor.
 Ms. Newmark founded and managed a successful hedge fund for five years.
 Prior to that she was a Managing Director at CJ Lawrence and was a top-ranked telecom analyst during her tenure.
 She received her A.B. from Harvard University and is a Chartered Financial Analyst.
 Among other qualifications, Ms. Newmark brings to the Board important financing experience, content publications expertise and an intimate knowledge of the Chicken Soup for the Soul brand and related operations.
 Ms. Newmark is the wife of Mr. Rouhana, the Company's chairman and chief executive officer.

 Fred M. Cohen.
 Mr. Cohen has been a member of the Board since June 2016.
 He has more than 35 years of media and entertainment experience.
 Since 2004, he has been the Chairman of the International Academy of Television Arts & Sciences (Emmys), and, since 2000, the Chairman of its Foundation.
-Previously, he was the Executive Vice President of CBS Broadcast International, President of King World, advisor to Harpo Productions on the international distribution of its television properties including The Oprah Winfrey Show and Dr. Oz.
+Previously, he was the Executive Vice President of CBS Broadcast International, the President of King World International Productions, advisor to Harpo Productions on the international distribution of its television properties including The Oprah Winfrey Show and Dr. Oz.
 He is Chair Emeritus of PCI - Media Impact, a New York based international NGO (non-governmental organization).
 He received his B.A. from The University of Michigan and his M.S. from Stanford University.
 Among other qualifications, Mr. Cohen brings to the Board extensive executive and operational experience in the media and entertainment industries, including the international segments of such industries.

 Cosmo DeNicola.
+Mr. DeNicola has been a member of the Board since June 2019.
 Mr. DeNicola is the founder of the Cosmo DeNicola Companies, a portfolio company that holds a diverse range of businesses in the healthcare, technology, publishing, professional sports, and entertainment industries.
 He is the founder of Amtech Software and Futura Services Inc., and a co-founder of InfoLogix Inc., LogisStar Solutions and Pursuit Healthcare Advisors.
 Mr. DeNicola received Ernst & Young's Philadelphia Region Entrepreneur of the Year Award in 2018 and was honored by the Fox School of Business as one of 100 world-wide entrepreneurs and visionaries who have helped shape Fox Business School and the business world.
 Mr. DeNicola received his B.A. from Temple University.
 Among other qualifications, Mr. DeNicola brings to the Board extensive executive and entrepreneurial experience.

 Martin Pompadur.
+Mr. Pompadur has been a member of the Board since June 2019.
 Mr. Pompadur has over 50 years of experience in the media and entertainment industry.
 He joined American Broadcasting Company in 1960 and became the youngest person ever appointed to ABC, Inc.'s Board of Directors.
 He is currently on the board of Nexstar Media Group, Inc., and has previously served on the boards of IMAX Corporation, ABC Inc., Ziff Corporation, News Corporation Europe, Sky Italia, News Out of Home, BSkyB, and Metromedia International Group.
 Mr. Pompadur received his B.A. from Williams College and an L.L.B. from University of Michigan Law School.
 Among other qualifications, Mr. Pompadur brings to the board extensive executive and operational experience in the media and entertainment industries.